Why selling a business in California is different

 The Complexities of Doing Business in California and Discouraging Buyers

-Are You Thinking of Selling Your Business in 2020?
+Are You Thinking of Selling Your Business?